DuncanArani/Password/README.md

 $ pip install pyperclip configparser pycrypto getpass hashlib

 ## Known Bugs
-The application allows and indivifual to store their password for the different accounts
+The application allows and indivitual to store their password for the different accounts
 ## Technologies Used

 python